jaab/CMS-Bootstrap-php-mysql-jquery/README.md

-# CMS-Bootstrap-php-mysql
+# CMS-Bootstrap-php-mysql-jquery
-Cms for a clinic developed in bootstrap, php, mysql database, jquery
+Cms and frontend ,for a clinic, developed in bootstrap, php, mysql, jquery